anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-b.md

 5. Seperate Storage Backend for each CNF Workloads
 6. RBAC and secrets Management for CNF Workload
 7. Separate Isolated view of Logging, Monitoring, Alerting and Tracing for CNF Workloads

+* hard multitenancy : can be defined as workload isolation mechanism in which the workloads do not share the same cluster resources and are isolated at cluster level.
+So typically a seperate Cluster for each tenant could be considered as hard isolation.
+** soft multitenancy is a mechanism in which the same kubernetes cluster is being shared between different tenants, like using namespaces to isolate the tenants.